Houston Civil Rights – Police Brutality Lawyer

 According to a 2014 study, there were 398 officers arrested between 2005 and 2007 across 328 non-federal law enforcement agencies in 43 states and 265 countries.
 These cases may involve an officer who demands sexual acts in exchange for leniency, rape by an on-duty police officer, and sexual abuse in a jail, among other forms of police sexual abuse.

 An unjustified police shooting is one of the most horrific examples of police misconduct.
 These cases often make national headlines with a traffic number of police shootings in recent years.
 While police officers have the right to use deadly force when necessary, they cannot use excessive force when it isn’t necessary.

 When an officer is found to have used an unreasonable amount of force, they may be found liable for violating the victim’s Fourth Amendment rights.
 Police shooting lawsuits are notoriously complex as police will generally claim that the force they used was reasonable or necessary in the situation.

-Attorney Brian White Personal Injury Lawyers will do everything possible to help victims achieve justice.
-We work closely with firearms experts, medical examiners, forensic investigators, and law enforcement specialists to prove what actually happened.
-We will also work to overcome the natural juror bias to favor police officers and the wide discretion law enforcement is given to choose when and how to use force.
+A law firm should do everything possible to help victims achieve justice and work closely with firearms experts, medical examiners, forensic investigators, and law enforcement specialists to prove what actually happened.
+They should also work to overcome the natural juror bias to favor police officers and the wide discretion law enforcement is given to choose when and how to use force.